CC-Digital-Innovation/reconcile-snow-prtg/README.md

 # xsautomate-actions

-This provides a few functions to automate some actions between ServiceNow and PRTG.

-Using PYSNOW, PRTG's API, and FastAPI, this program can:
+This API provides an endpoint to synchronize PRTG devices from a ServiceNow CMDB instance.
+This service automatically pulls configuration items from a site for a company and ensures a structured PRTG layout of devices remain consistent with it.

+This projects goal is to:
-* Initialize all devices from ServiceNow CMDB into a specific tree structure with pre-populated location, service url, ip address, icons, tags, priorities, and credentials.
+* Initialize all devices from ServiceNow CMDB into a specific structure with pre-populated locations, service urls, IP addresses, icons, tags, priorities, and credentials.
-* Reconciles company and site specific devices between ServiceNow and PRTG
-* Reconcile all PRTG managed devices on ServiceNow and PRTG
+* Reconcile inconsistencies between ServiceNow configuration items and PRTG devices which may include updating device details, adding missing devices, and removing deprecated devices.

 ## Table of Contents